creichlin/struwwel/README.md

 So far i have only used it in some very limited cases without proper experience.
 It might also produce some other problems in the long term.

+It will not work in multithreaded code so far.

 Also it's still kind of limited.